WilleBerg/TestGame/README.md

 # TestGame

+v0.015 - functionality of grid is now somewhat working, needs some fine tuning

-v0.0141 - test commit on new laptop
+v0.0141 - test commit from laptop

 v0.014 - added hitbox grid class and added it to first room zone, functionality of grid not implemented yet